-Natural freshwater pearls are found in many American lakes and rivers and have come to be coveted as rare and valuable gems.
+Natural freshwater pearls are found in many American lakes and rivers and have become coveted as rare and valuable gems.
 In the early twentieth century, The Mississippi River supported a prolific pearling industry and produced some of the most valued freshwater pearls in the world.
-A few special ones even made their way across the pond to adorn brooches owned by both Queen Elizabeth and the Queen Mother.
+A few special ones even made their way across the pond to adorn brooches owned by Queen Elizabeth and the Queen Mother.
 In fact, one of the largest button freshwater pearls ever found was used as the centerpiece on Princess Diana’s wedding ring.

 One of the leading pearl button manufacturing companies was the American Pearl Button Company of Washington in Iowa.
-They opened their doors in 1908 and for many subsequent decades manufactured beautiful high-quality pearl buttons from Mississippi River mussel shells.
+They opened their doors in 1908 and, for many subsequent decades, manufactured beautiful high-quality pearl buttons from Mississippi River mussel shells.
 At its peak, the company employed 240 workers and produced up to 20,000 buttons a day.
 The buttons were sold on cardboard cards branded with the name Lady Washington Pearls.
 By mid-century, the Lady Washington button cards were commonly found in sewing baskets throughout America.

 The American Pearl Button Company of Washington went out of business in 1964 as zippers and plastic buttons came into vogue while overharvesting caused mussel shortages.
 When they closed their doors for good, hundreds of pounds of buttons were warehoused and forgotten.
 Then, about a decade ago, Ken Hammer, the great-grandson of the original owner, reached out to us and asked if we wanted to buy the remaining stock.
 He received a resounding yes which is our standard response to offers to buy never-to-be-found-again caches of antique or vintage buttons.
 We bought all of his remaining stock sights unseen.

 Included in the bounty were old sample cards, brochures, and a booklet titled The Romance of Pearl Buttons.
 We were suitably awed when we realized the unimaginable amount of work that went into producing these sweet buttons.
 First, the clams and mussels were harvested from the Mississippi mud and then boiled and cleaned.
-Round button blanks were then carved from the shells and each button was tumbled, carved, drilled, and polished.
+Round button blanks were then carved from the shells, and each button was tumbled, carved, drilled, and polished.

 Our creative juices started to flow as we carefully sorted through the mountain of delightfully carved and polished pearl buttons that had invaded our studio.
-Almost all of the buttons were a natural, lustrous white color so our first project was to design jewelry that honored the simplicity of these delicate white pearls.
+Almost all of the buttons were a natural, lustrous white color, so our first project was to design jewelry that honored the simplicity of these delicate white pearls.